EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/tools.rst

 Add Product
 ===========

-Import a satellite product into the EnMAP-Box via the main menu or by drag&drop (shown in the live demonstration) from your file explorer.
+The :guilabel:`Add Product` menu allows to import satellite products into the EnMAP-Box.
+It is also possible to drag&drop products from the file explorer (e.g. Windows Explorer).
-Note that the different import algorithms assign proper metadata like wavelength, band names and data offset and scale, resulting in analysis ready raster data.
+The different import algorithms assign proper metadata like wavelength, band names and data offset and scale, resulting in analysis ready raster data.

+Usage
-1. Choose the type of product to imported.
+    1. Choose the product type from the :guilabel:`Project > Add Product` menu.

     .. figure:: ./img/AddProduct.png
        :align: center

     2. Select the associated (metadata) file.

     .. figure:: ./img/AddProduct_2.png
        :align: center

-Live demonstration:
+Live demonstration
     ..  youtube:: G7UE-DIhXi8
         :width: 100%
         :privacy_mode: